-You’ll be able to schedule your next lesson using our online calendar and we’ll send you reminders for your next lesson.
+You’ll be able to schedule your next lesson using our online calendar, and we’ll send you reminders for your next lesson.

 On average, most people benefit a little from each lesson completed.
 80% of people who complete all lessons benefit substantially, 50% to the point of no longer being troubled by anxiety.
 About 20% of people do not experience a significant improvement in their anxiety following completion of the course, and need to seek more intensive face-to-face support and treatment.

 - Benefited substantially

 - No longer troubled

 We have done two Randomised Controlled Trials and the results have been replicated by independent scientists.
 We have also completed a large study of effectiveness in practice.
 These studies have shown very good outcomes for those who complete the course.

 I am still learning to let go of some of the control, but I have made massive steps and am confident to talk about my anxiety.